paulobrandao-dev/m3-ui-react/README.md

 import 'm3-ui-react/dist/m3-ui.css';
 ```

-To make use of `MaterialSymbol` component, it is necessary to import the icon font stylesheet too, according to the style chosen:
+To make use of `Icon` component, it is necessary to import the icon font stylesheet too, according to the style chosen:

 ```js
 // Outlined